opensafely/long-covid-risk-factors-and-prediction/README.md

-# Risk factors and prediction for long COVID: analysis using OpenSAFELY platform
+# Risk factors and prediction models for long COVID: analysis using OpenSAFELY platform

 This is the code and configuration for long-COVID-risk-factors-and-prediction.